Restricted Materials

 Makers with timber products should comply with established standards and sourcing principles to reduce environmental impact, such as deforestation.

-Products shall not contain endangered flora species such as Ebony, Rosewood, Mahogany, African Teak or others as indicated in CITES.
+Products shall not contain endangered flora species such as Ebony, Rosewood, Mahogany, African Teak or others as indicated in CITES, unless materials are sourced sustainably and ethically in compliance with FSC standards.

 Makers with timber products should comply with the Forest Stewardship Council (FSC) International Standard.